blackketter/teensy4_header_breakout/README.md

 - First boards came in, seem to work well.
 - A thinner PCB will make it easier to solder.
 - Don't forget to cut the VIN to VUSB trace before attaching board.
+- You should be able to use one of [these](https://www.pjrc.com/store/cable_usb_host_t36.html) cables connected to pins 1-5 on the right side for a basic USB host connection (albeit without power management and protection)

 Left Side Pinout: